Will Arbery: Film and television

+with Georgia Pritchett.
+For their work on the episode, he shared Television: Dramatic Series award with Pritchett in 76th Writers Guild of America Awards (2024).
+He also won the category of Television: Dramatic Series at the same ceremony.

+In 2025, he co-wrote the movie Sacrifice with Romain Gavras who also directed.
+The film had its world premiere in the Special Presentations section of the 2025 Toronto International Film Festival on September 6, 2025 and will premiere on Netflix.

+In recently, he serves as a creator and executive producer of the upcoming FX series Seven Sisters which was greenlighted in December 2025.
+In June 2026, it was announced that Arbery will serve as a writer and exectuive producer of the upcoming FX limited series The Marriage Plot, which is based on the novel of the same name by Jeffrey Eugenides, starring Sadie Sink.

 Style

 Upon receiving the Whiting Award, the committee said "Despite their wit and charm, Will Arbery's complicated and generous plays are deadly serious...
 Intellectually audacious, formally sly, he has the courage to let these characters seize the stage with impassioned arguments about morality and meaning.
 He knows how to make ideas incandescent in time and space and his ear for the rhythms of speech is impeccable, yet he always cracks a window in naturalism, letting a shaft of eeriness in.
 His writing moves to the beat of multiple metronomes: the rhythm of thought, the counterpoint of competing logics, the heartbeat of human longing."